How To Win The Listing Every Time By Thinking Like The Seller!

 This is a professional summary of you as a professional.

-It's just a fact of life that people do not 100% believe salespeople when it comes to self-promotion.
-So you will need to use testimonies, since they will be much more likely to believe what a satisfied client has to say compared to what you have to say about yourself.
+It's just a fact of life prospects do not 100% believe salespeople when it comes to self-promotion.
+So you will need to use testimonies, since they will be much more inclined to believe what a satisfied client has to say as compared to what you have to say about yourself.

-It is strongly recommended that you bring at least one gift to the sellers as a way of saying thank you for allowing you to come to their home.
+It is strongly recommended you bring at least one gift to the sellers as a way of saying thank you for inviting you into their homes.
+Here are a few good gift examples.

-You will find by using these ideas you will gain a favorable impression and make the absolute best use of those first 7 impression seconds!
+You will find by using these ideas you will create a very favorable 1st impression and be making the absolute best use of those first 7 impression seconds at the same time!

 Why Top Agents Are Always Top Listers!